DavidAnson/markdownlint/doc/Rules.md

 Aliases: no-trailing-spaces

-Parameters: br_spaces, list_item_empty_lines (number; default 0, boolean; default false)
+Parameters: br_spaces, list_item_empty_lines (number; default 2, boolean; default false)

-This rule is triggered on any lines that end with whitespace.
-To fix this, find the line that is triggered and remove any trailing spaces from the end.
+This rule is triggered on any lines that end with unexpected whitespace.
+To fix this, remove the trailing space from the end of the line.

-The `br_spaces` parameter allows an exception to this rule for a specific amount of trailing spaces used to insert an explicit line break/br element.
-For example, set `br_spaces` to 2 to allow exactly 2 spaces at the end of a line.
+The `br_spaces` parameter allows an exception to this rule for a specific number of trailing spaces, typically used to insert an explicit line break.
+The default value allows 2 spaces to indicate a hard break (\<br> element).

-Note: you have to set `br_spaces` to 2 or higher for this exception to take effect - you can't insert a br element with just a single trailing space, so if you set `br_spaces` to 1, the exception will be disabled, just as if it was set to the default of 0.
+Note: You must set `br_spaces` to a value >= 2 for this parameter to take effect.
+Setting `br_spaces` to 1 behaves the same as 0, disallowing any trailing spaces.

 Using spaces to indent blank lines inside a list item is usually not necessary, but some parsers require it.
 Set the `list_item_empty_lines` parameter to `true`